sivansh11/jj/README.md

   - `Shift+D` - Describe immutable change
   - `Shift+A` - Abandon immutable change
     - Note: this is not an exhaustible list, if you ever get a notification that the change is immutable try it with Shift
+    - Note: `Ctrl+Shift+s` might not work on some terminals, check if your terminal properly emmits s with ctrl and shift modifiers
 - In status view, press `Enter` on a file to open it

 ## Features